Support this project

 2. Paste the anti-glaze prompt into your kid's Custom Instructions (ChatGPT: Settings > Personalization)

 3. Ask your kid to show you a conversation where AI disagreed with them.
-If they can't find one, that's the problem
+If they can't find one, that's worth a conversation

-4. Watch for emotional dependency — if your kid treats AI like a friend who always agrees, they're in a validation loop
+4. Watch for patterns — if your kid treats AI like a friend who always agrees, that's a pattern worth noticing

 Parents & Teachers